Javascript is not enabled.

 Try This Today

 • Upgrade the usual.
-Replace regular yogurt with Greek yogurt, and you can double the protein (from about 10 to 20 grams)!
+Replace regular yogurt with Greek yogurt, and you can double the protein (from about 10 to 20 grams).
 Having oatmeal?
 Add nuts or nut butter.
-An ounce of chopped almonds contains 6 grams; two tablespoons of natural peanut butter contains 8 grams of protein.
+An ounce of chopped almonds contains 6 grams of protein; two tablespoons of natural peanut butter contains 8 grams.

 • Make your weekdays feel weekend-special.
 Try this easy but impressive Zucchini Frittata or our Oatmeal-Almond Protein Pancakes.